-Draft Articles of Incorporation
+Draft Articles Of Incorporation

-You now need to draft your ‘Articles of Incorporation.’
-They are typically a one-page document, with many of the paragraphs exact text that the State wants to see.
-As each State has different requirements as to what needs to be in your articles of incorporation, you’ll want to see a sample articles of incorporation specifically for your state.
-Our Templates section under the Tools category provides a sample of an article of incorporation.
-Click here to see it.
+You now need to draft your Articles of Incorporation.
+They typically comprise a one-page document, with many of the paragraphs being the exact text your state wants to see.
+As each state has different requirements as to what needs to be in your Articles of Incorporation, you’ll want to see a sample specifically for your state.

-File Your Articles of Incorporation
+File Your Articles Of Incorporation